Leftium/ultra-weather/README.md

     git clone https://github.com/Leftium/ultra-weather.git
     cd ultra-weather
-    yarn  # Installs dependencies
+    yarn                                 # Install dependencies.
+    netlify init                         # Connect to Netlify.
+        # Answer like this at prompts:
+        # Your build command: "yarn dev"
+        # Directory to deploy to: "public"
+        # Netlify functions folder: "functions"
+    netlify dev                          # Start the local server!

+The above will fall back to mock data, since no API keys are configured.
+To show live weather data, set up your API keys:

     cp .env-example .env
-    ## Edit .env with your own API keys
+    ## Edit .env file with your own API keys
     netlify dev

 ### Get your own API keys: